Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 :::

 2. Replace the datetime in the query below with a datetime after the deployment of the version you want to roll back to, and before any subsequent deployments.
+Execute the subsequent query against the Flagsmith database.

 ```sql {14} showLineNumbers
 select